 Robeson Community College receives financial assistance from local, state, and federal sources allowing each student an educational opportunity at minimum cost.
 Tuition is established by the North Carolina State Legislature and is subject to change without notification.
 The payments of tuition and fees for each term are required at registration.
-Tuition is free for North Carolina resident senior citizens 65 or over except for self-supporting classes.
-However, other fees are payable where applicable.
+Tuition shall be waived for up to six credit hours of credit instruction per academic semester for senior citizens age 65 or older who are qualified as legal residents of North Carolina.
+However, this waiver does not apply to self-supporting classes and other fees are payable where applicable.